Akshay-sri0001/Simplified-Trading-Bot/README.md

-# Simplified-Trading-Bot
-A Python-based command-line trading bot for interacting with the Binance Futures Testnet.
-Place market, limit, and stop-limit orders, check balances, and manage orders.
-Designed for learning and testing trading strategies without real financial risk.
-Features comprehensive logging and error handling.

 # Simplified Binance Futures Trading Bot (Python)

 A command-line interface (CLI) application built in Python for interacting with the Binance Futures Testnet (USDT-M).
 This bot allows users to place market, limit, and stop-limit orders, check account balances, get order statuses, and cancel orders.
 It's designed for educational purposes and for testing trading strategies in a risk-free environment.